As a baby

 Our teacher would write them on the blackboard, and we would copy them into our jotters, add them up, and raise our hand when we had the answer.
 Well, this was so easy for me.
 I simply kept a running total in my head as I copied the figures into my jotter, and proudly raised my hand as soon as the teacher had written the last figure.
 It hardly added to my popularity among my peers.

 Broughton School had a swimming pool, and in the summer term of Primary 6 there was a compulsory swimming period once a week.
 Mum did an excellent job of preparing me emotionally for this in view of my previous experience, so that my attitude to the pool was merely a strong dislike and not a phobia.
 It was not as cold as the public baths, and I found the temperature bearable.
-Our swimming teacher respected my dislike of the water and mercifully allowed me to participate on a casual basis, making no effort to learn to swim.
+Our swimming teacher respected my deep unease in the water and mercifully allowed me to participate on a casual basis, making no effort to learn to swim.

 Some of the boys in the class would take as long as possible to change after the swimming period, in order to miss as much classroom time as possible.
 This annoyed our class teacher, and after other means had failed she threatened before one swimming period that the last boy back in the classroom would get the belt.
 Unfortunately she forgot to add, “That is, if he gets back unreasonably late.”
 At the end of the swimming period I realised too late that I had been ambushed: all the other boys changed at breakneck speed so that I would be back last.
 Our class teacher of course saw what they were up to and declined to punish me, thus adding to their perception that I was “teacher’s pet”.